-Category Features and Benefits Ease of Use and Ease of Deployment Device Manager simplifies initial configuration using a Web browser.
-DHCP autoconfiguration of multiple switches through a boot server eases switch deployment.
+Category Features and Benefits Ease of use and ease of deployment Device Manager simplifies initial configuration using a Web browser DHCP autoconfiguration of multiple switches through a boot server eases switch deployment.
 Autosensing detects the speed of the upstream switch and automatically configures each 10/100/1000 uplink port for 10-, 100-, or 1000-Mbps operation, easing switch deployment in mixed 10, 100, and 1000BASE-T environments.
 Autonegotiating on 10/100/1000 ports automatically selects half- or full-duplex transmission mode to optimize bandwidth.
 Dynamic Trunking Protocol (DTP) enables dynamic trunk configuration across all switch ports.
 Port Aggregation Protocol (PAgP) automates the creation of Cisco Fast EtherChannel[®] groups or Gigabit EtherChannel groups to link to the upstream switch/router or server blades.
-Link Aggregation Control Protocol (LACP) allows the creation of Ethernet channeling with upstream switches that conform to IEEE 802.3ad and is similar to Cisco EtherChannel technology and PAgP.
-Auto-media-dependent interface crossover (MDIX) automatically adjusts transmit and receive pairs if an incorrect cable type (crossover or straight-through) is installed on a copper 10/100/1000BASE-T port.
-IEEE 802.3z-compliant 1000BASE-SX and 1000BASE-T physical interface support through a field-replaceable SFP module provides superior flexibility in switch deployment.
+Link Aggregation Control Protocol (LACP) allows the creation of Ethernet channeling with upstream switches that conform to IEEE 802.3ad.
+This feature is similar to Cisco EtherChanne technology and PAgP.
+Auto-media-dependent interface crossover (MDIX) automatically adjusts transmit and receive pairs if an incorrect cable type (crossover or straight-through) is installed on a copper 10/100/1000 Base-T port.
+Combo ports support an auto-media detect feature.
+No special configuration is required if a copper interface is used instead of the SFP.
 DHCP Relay allows a DHCP relay agent to broadcast DHCP requests to the network DHCP server.
 The default configuration stored in Flash memory helps ensure that the switch can be quickly connected to the network and can pass traffic with minimal user intervention.